-Parents are a child’s first educators, and our research has shown that parents from all backgrounds express their desire for early childhood environments that support whole-child development and prepare children not only for school but for life.
+Parents are a child’s first educators, and our research has shown that parents from all backgrounds seek early childhood environments that support whole-child development and prepare children not only for school but for life.

 In addition, Trust for Learning’s research on parent motivations helps make the case for the expansion of ideal learning programs in the public sector.
 Our 2017 report details our findings.